 The following criteria will be assessed against your application (it is not necessary to meet all of these criteria):

-- the applicant’s ability to demonstrate technical and financial responsibility with regard to the project and meet the completion date of 3 May 2019
+- the applicant’s ability to demonstrate technical and financial responsibility with regard to the project and meet the completion date of mid-April

-- the degree to which the applicant is financially contributing to the project (contribution must be more than 50%)
+- the degree to which the applicant is financially contributing to the project (contribution must be at least 50%)

 - projects which are visible (eg replacement of a verandah to a building in a main street location) or demonstrate important heritage value to the community